connect2x-de/qca/README.md

-# QCA - Quality Card Authenticator
+# QCA - Quality Card Access

-Multiplatform Kotlin SDK for gematik idp authentication using health care cards
+Multiplatform Kotlin SDK accessing gematik health care cards.

 Features:
 - Communicate with a gematik Healthcare NFC card using one common and extensible API on Android and iOS